edrezner/Text-Editor/README.md

 The editor can be modified and will retain the data in subsequent visits.

-Application Site, Repo and Preview Image:
+Application Site and Preview Image:

 [Website](https://end-jate-57bb7eea1802.herokuapp.com/)